 Fish, like many other animals, have very good senses about the weather.
 They are extremely sensitive to passing fronts and pressure changes.

+The weather ahead of cold fronts will lead to favorable fishing conditions due to lower pressure.
 Because fish are so good at sensing changes in pressure, they will often increase their activity in the days before a cold front moves in, creating good conditions for catching.

 Warm fronts also offer up ideal fishing conditions.
 Lower pressure and weaker winds will bring fish closer to the surface and liven them up for swimming longer distances.

 Rain can affect how well the fish will be biting as well.
 Fishing during a light rain makes casting lines more discreet.
 Insects are also more likely to be out flying near the surface of the water during or immediately following a light rain, which will bring fish closer to the surface and make them more susceptible to being caught.
 Rain can also cause more organic matter to run into bodies of water and lure fish to the surface to eat.